An internship can boost your confidence, build your resume, and bring focus to your academic study.

 How is my grade determined?

 By the College of Liberal Arts and Sciences rules, you will be assigned a grade of “S” (Satisfactory) or “U” (Unsatisfactory) for the internship.
 This grade will not be used in computing your GPA, but the credits will count toward graduation.
-At the end of the semester your internship supervisor will be asked to fill out a form to evaluate your performance.
+At the end of the semester your internship supervisor will be asked to fill out a FINAL EVALUATION form, to evaluate your performance at the internship.
 This will be the primary evaluation that you will receive.
+You will also be required to complete assignments posted on the HuskyCT site for COMM 4991, which are designed to help you make the most of your internship experience.
 If you receive an “Unsatisfactory” evaluation from your supervisor, you will be asked to discuss the evaluation with our Internship Coordinator.
 The final grade will be assigned by our Internship Coordinator, after taking into account both the site supervisor’s evaluation and your comments.

 There are no in-person class meetings during the semester of enrollment in COMM 4991.
 A meeting during the first week of the semester may be held in order to orient students to the internship experience and explain course requirements.
 This will be the only meeting for the semester.